gabes135/gabes135.github.io_old/_pages/about.md

 permalink : /about/
 ---

 I'm a UC Berkeley Gradaute with a degree in Physics.
-I am currently working at the Space Science Laboratory in Berkeley, California as a Student Assistant working on data analysis for the [Van Allen Probes Mission](http://vanallenprobes.jhuapl.edu/)
+I am currently working at the Space Science Laboratory in Berkeley, California as a Student Assistant, focusing on data analysis for the [Van Allen Probes Mission](http://vanallenprobes.jhuapl.edu/).

 I'm an avid Bay Area sports fan, following the San Francisco Giants and Golden State Warriors religiously.
 I play Fantasy Baseball and have a strong interest in Sabermetrics and the growing field of advanced analytics in sports.
 For more on this, check out my work on [pitch trajectories]({% link _pitches/pitches.md %}).